bugsense/docs/xamarinandroid.md

 #### Async void and unobserved task exceptions

 BugSense will log any asynchronous unawaited void or unobserved task exceptions.
+In general there is no need to run this explicitly, but in platforms like the Windows Phone the SynchronizationContext might not be initializes in the system in early phase like the App constructor, so a good practice would be to register in your main application page.

 ```c#
 // Example